sebhoof/snax/README.md

 </p>

 Limits on the ALP-photon coupling (at 95% CL) obtained from using our updated likelihood in ref. [[2]](#update).
-The left panel shows the limit from ALP conversions in the Galactic magnetic field, while the right panel shows the limit arising from ALP decays.
+The left panel shows the limit from ALP conversions in the Galactic magnetic field while the right panel shows the limit arising from ALP decays.

 ## The code